 There's no denying that American Idol Jennifer Hudson has a strong set of pipes, but we can't figure why she didn't use them.
 During one of many renditions of the "Star Spangled Banner" that J-Hud delivered, she performed the song with a pre-recorded track.
 Why lip-synch the national anthem when you can actually sing?

-As if world domination weren't enough, Miley Cyrus, dressed as her alter-ego Hannah Montana, preps her vocal chords pre-performance with a slow-going take at the anthem.
+As if world domination weren't enough, Miley Cyrus, dressed as her alter-ego Hannah Montana, preps her vocal chords pre-performance with a slow take on the anthem.
 Maybe it was the acoustics that worked against her, but somehow "bangled banner" came out terribly mangled.
-Here's hoping Hannah's on-stage performance was better than this backstage rendition.
+Here's hoping Hannah's onstage performance was better than this backstage rendition.

 And despite R. Kelly's results, not all anthem remixes go awry.
 R&B legend Marvin Gaye opted out of the classic rendition of the "Star Spangled Banner" and, instead, lended his soulful style to his performance at the 1983 NBA All-Star Game.
 Show them how it's done, Marvin!